blackberry/WebWorks-Community-APIs/BB10-Cordova/BarcodeScanner/README.md

 6. Then add the BarcodeScanner plugin to the project using ```cordova plugin add /path/to/project/plugin```
 7. Finally, execute ```cordova run```

+Please take note that this plugin _does not_ work on a simulator.

 ## Javascript API